crguezl/how-jquery-works-tutorial/README.md

       [~/javascript/jquery/how-jquery-works-tutorial(master)]$ git branch
-        getallparams # shows the use of jQuery AJAX get method with all its params getscript
+        getallparams # shows the use of jQuery AJAX get method with all its params heroku       # shows how to deploy the app in Heroku getscript
       * master
         separated